jzcurious/obsidian-theme-exotic-original/README.md

 ## ✨ Features

-- **Monospace Font**: Uses "Source Code Pro" for both editor and preview modes for a consistent coding-like feel.
+- **Monospace Typography**: Entirely styled with "Source Code Pro" for both editor and preview.
-- **Custom Colors**: Carefully chosen color palette for headers, inline code, and emphasis.
+- **Glassmorphism UI**: Semi-transparent modals, menus, and prompts with blur and brightness effects.
+- **Customizable Colors**: All colors are defined as CSS variables for easy personalization.
-- **Enhanced Tables**: Styled table headers and alternating row colors for better readability.
+- **Enhanced Tables**: Alternating row colors and hover effects for better readability.
-- **Hover Effects**: Subtle brightness changes on lines and interactive elements for better feedback.
-- **Dark & Light Modes**: Optimized for both dark and light environments.
+- **Inline & Block Code Styling**: Distinct visual treatment for code snippets and blocks.
+- **Smooth Transitions**: Hover animations for buttons, tables, and other interactive elements.
+- **Dark-Optimized Design**: Carefully chosen contrast for long reading sessions.

 ## 🖼️ Screenshots